This article was written and reviewed by people in the LGBTIQA+ communities.

 - LGBTIQA+ people usually go through a long process of questioning and discovering their sexuality and gender identity before deciding if they want to share this with others.
 There are some different ways people might describe this process.

 - ‘Coming Out’ is a saying that means someone has decided to openly share their sexuality or gender identity with others in their life.
 This saying became popular during early gay and lesbian liberation movements to encourage others to be proud of and share their identities as a way of countering shame and secrecy.

-- Some people don’t like this saying because they think it reinforces the belief that the LGBTIQA+ community needs the approval of the heterosexual and cisgender community for being different to them (for example, “Oh, you’ve finally decided to be honest with us!”).
+- Some people don’t like this saying because they think it reinforces the belief that the LGBTIQA+ communities need the approval of the heterosexual and cisgender broader community for being different to them.
+(For example, “Oh, you’ve finally decided to be honest with us!”).

-- ‘Inviting Others In’ is another saying that means openly sharing one’s sexuality or gender identity, but implies more choice in how LGBTIQA+ people invite important people into their inner world as a gesture of love and trust.
-This is also seen as a way of being welcomed into the LGBTIQA+ community.
+- ‘Inviting Others In’ is another saying that means openly sharing one’s sexuality or gender identity, or information about their body and medical history, but that implies more choice in how LGBTIQA+ people invite important people into their inner world as a gesture of love and trust.
+This is also seen as a way of being welcomed into LGBTIQA+ communities.

 - Some people don’t like this saying because they think it gives the impression that there is always choice and that others will always respond positively, which is not always the case.

 - Although similar, non-binary and Trans people’s experience of openly sharing their gender history or experience is better captured by the word ‘Disclosure’.
 Rather than sharing a concealed identity, their intention is to affirm an identity that is different to their assigned sex.

 - Some people think Disclosure is a more neutral way of talking about 'Coming Out' and/or 'Inviting Others In'.